The following post is from Joshua of Becoming Minimalist: 10 Reasons Minimalism May Be Right For You

 2. Are you trying to get out of debt?

 Debt holds our life in bondage and weighs heavily on our shoulders.
-Getting a handle on it by buying less things is one of the most life-giving things you can do.
+Getting a handle on it by buying fewer things is one of the most life-giving things you can do.

 3. Is there too much stress in your life?